Misha999777/auth-oidc/README.md

 ## Main features:
 1. TypeScript support
 2. ESModule support
-3. Logs user in using redirect to the auth service
+3. Logging user in using redirect to the auth service
-4. Works in browser, Electron and Capacitor
+4. Working in browser, Electron and Capacitor applications
 5. Checking user role
 6. Getting username
 7. Supplying access token for requests to the back-end